rafliho30/cloudstack-ubuntu-installation/README.md

 cd /etc/netplan
 sudo nano ./0*.yaml
 ```
-The opened file should look like this:
+The opened file should look similarly like this:
 ![image](https://hackmd.io/_uploads/B1V3gqZbxx.png)

+You can configure the IP address to static or dhcp4 for the cloudbr0.
+But be wary when you change the connected network it won't work properly anymore.

 ### Configure LVM
 ```bash